What are moles?

 A = Asymmetry: Half of the mole does not match the other half in size, shape or color.

-B = Border: The edges of moles are irregular, scalloped, or poorly defined.
+B = Border: The edges of the spot are irregular, scalloped, or poorly defined.

 C = Color: The mole is not the same color throughout, has shades of tan, brown, or black, or is sometimes white, red, or blue.